 The FCRC is comprised of six members: two represent the Mayor, one represents the Law Department, one represents the Office of Management and Budget (OMB), one represents the City Comptroller, and representatives of the five Borough Presidents share one vote, which is allocated according to the location of the franchise or concession at issue.

 Concessions, depending on their award method, may or may not require FCRC approval.
 Those procured by competitive sealed bid never require FCRC approval.
-In Fiscal Year 2013, the City awarded 192 new concessions and collected nearly $47 million in revenue from nearly 600 operating concessions.
-The Department of Parks and Recreation (DPR) was the leading revenue raiser with restaurants and golf courses.
+In Fiscal Year 2014, the City awarded 125 new concessions and collected nearly $50 million in revenue from operating concessions.
+The Department of Parks and Recreation (DPR) made greater than 89% of the awards, representing greater than 99% of the value for citywide anticipated revenue.

 Concessions awarded via different procedures, i.e., sole source or non-for-profit, require two FCRC approvals, each with the support of at least four votes: first, a preliminary approval allowing the agency to enter into negotiations, and then, once the concession agreement is finalized, a vote to approve its grant.
-In Fiscal Year 2010, the City awarded 19 concessions utilizing the different procedure method.
-In addition, 22 requests to negotiate sole source concessions were approved by the FCRC in Fiscal Year 2010, but had not reached the award stage as of the end of the fiscal year.
+In Fiscal Year 2014, the FCRC approved five requests to negotiate sole source concessions, one by DPR, two by NYC & Company and two by the Department of Transportation, which had not reached the award stage as of the end of Fiscal 2014.